John Berryman

 John Allyn McAlpin Berryman (born John Allyn Smith, Jr.; October 25, 1914 – January 7, 1972) was an American poet and scholar.
 He was a major figure in American poetry in the second half of the 20th century and is considered a key figure in the "confessional" school of poetry.
 His 77 Dream Songs (1964) won the 1965 Pulitzer Prize for Poetry.

 Life and career

-John Berryman was born on October 25, 1914, in McAlester, Oklahoma, where he was raised until the age of ten, when his father, John Smith, a banker, and his mother, Martha (also known as Peggy), a schoolteacher, moved to Florida.
-In 1926, in Clearwater, Florida, when Berryman was 11 years old, his father shot and killed himself.
+John Berryman was born on October 25, 1914, in McAlester, Oklahoma.
+His great-grandfather was Confederate officer Robert G. Shaver.
+He lived in Oklahoma until he was 10 years old, when his father, John Smith, a banker, and his mother, Martha (also known as Peggy), a schoolteacher, moved to Florida.
+In 1926, in Clearwater, Florida, when Berryman was 11, his father shot and killed himself.
 Smith was jobless at the time, and he and Martha were filing for divorce.
-Berryman was haunted by his father's death for the rest of his life and wrote about his struggle to come to terms with it in much of his poetry.
+Berryman was haunted by his father's death for the rest of his life and wrote about his struggle to come to terms with it in his poetry.